 Why stay with us?

-Inside the tree tent there is a log burner, a power socket, dimmable lights, a double bed and prices include everything from tea towels and bath towels to bedding.
+Inside the tree tent there is a log burner, dimmable lights, a double bed and prices include everything from tea towels and bath towels to bedding.
 There are logs for the fire and a welcome hamper when you arrive.
 Outside there are chairs and a table on the raised deck, plus a WC hut in the woods and an hot outdoor shower.
-Campfires and BBQs are allowed in the fire pit provided and there is a camping gas stove and a fridge for use.
+Campfires and BBQs are allowed in the fire pit provided and there is a camping gas stove and a cool box for use.

 ReviewsAdd Your Review